jlongster/outlet/README.rst

 ::

-    make # Compile the compiler with itself make BOOT=1 # Compile the compiler with the last known working version make test
+    make         # Compile the compiler with itself make BOOT=1  # Compile the compiler with the last known working version make test    # Run tests